-Other income contains fees, commissions and charges received; insurance brokerage income; income from currency revaluation; rental income and other income not related to insurance activities.
-Observed decrease of other income in the year 2016 is caused by many unrelated factors; mostly decreased rental income and income from currency revaluation.
+Other income contains fees, commissions, and charges received; insurance brokerage income; income from currency revaluation; rental income and other income not related to insurance activities.
+Compared to the previous period, the structure of other incomes did not change in 2018, but the revenue from all activities was somewhat smaller.

 Other expenses contain membership fees to Financial Supervision Authority and professional associations; audit and legal fees; expenses related to currency revaluation; insurance brokerage expenses; write-off and other expenses not related to insurance activities.
-There were no significant changes in the other expenses structure and volume during the reporting period.
+Other expenses for the year 2018 were generally in the previous year's level.
+The write-off of intangible assets caused the observed decrease in expenses because in the reporting year the fixed assets were written down to a smaller extent.